shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/09-NodeJs/Readme.md

 ---

-- Using documentation writing code and then getting output
+- Using documentation writing code and then getting output using commonjs module
 ```js
 var generateName = require('sillyname');
 var sillyName = generateName();